intuipay/intuipay-website-v2/README.md

 IntuiPay is establishing key partnerships across five essential categories that create a comprehensive ecosystem for revolutionizing international tuition payments:

 1. Blockchain Infrastructure Partners
-Intuipay has partnered with EDU Chain and Solana and in the process of onboarding Stellar.
+Intuipay has partnered with Pharos, EDU Chain and Solana and in the process of onboarding Stellar.
 The foundations will provide critical technical foundation while subsidizing processing fees during the initial growth phase.
 This arrangement enables our headline 0% processing fee offer to early adopters without sacrificing revenue, creating a powerful customer acquisition tool that traditional payment providers cannot match.

 2. On/Off-Ramp Partners
 Intuipay has onboarded Circle as a partner, leveraging USDC, the institution-ready stablecoin, and its on- and off-chain network to effectively eliminate the traditional friction and costs associated with converting between fiat and digital currencies.
 This removes a significant barrier to adoption by making the crypto components completely invisible to end users.